 Click on the "Get oAuth token"

-It will take you to Jira to authentication screen and users need to authenticate with their Jira credentials on the Jira login page.
+It will take you to Jira to the authentication screen, and users need to authenticate with their Jira credentials on the Jira login page.

-Please note, the user doesn't need to give any keys, etc that was needed for ALM creation.
+Please note, that the user doesn't need to give any keys, etc that were needed for ALM creation.
 So they simply need to authorize their Jira account.

 If ALM is oAuth then the user has to use oAuth, there is no password option for oAuth ALM.
 Additionally, oAuth doesn't impact your existing ALMs and boards, they will keep on working as-is.